 The Worldpay bylaws provide that the Worldpay board must elect the executive officers of Worldpay.
-Such executive officers include a CEO, President, Secretary and a Treasurer and may include, by election or appointment, one or more Vice President and any Assistant Treasurers, Assistant Secretaries and other such officers as the Board deems appropriate from time to time.
+Such executive officers include a CEO, president, secretary and a treasurer and may include, by election or appointment, one or more vice president(s) and any assistant treasurers, assistant secretaries and other such officers as the Worldpay board deems appropriate from time to time.